 Welcome to OPEIU Local 174

 The Office and Professional Employees International Union was chartered in 1945 by the American Federation of Labor.
 At the time of its founding, the membership of the Union numbered 22,000.
-The Union now counts 145,000 members and is one of the larger unions in the AFL-CIO.
-As it moves into its 57th year of chartered existence, the OPEIU has local unions functioning throughout the fifty states, as well as Puerto Rico and the District of Columbia
+The Union now counts 90,000 members and is one of the larger unions in the AFL-CIO.
+As it moves into its 81st year of chartered existence, the OPEIU has local unions functioning throughout the fifty states, as well as the District of Columbia

 The Union represents and bargains for both private and public sector professional and semiprofessional workers laboring in most of the major industries in the United States.
 The OPEIU is also affiliated with a number of state and national professional organizations.